 Keep Things Cleaned Up and Picked Up

-Showing a home is usually done on a schedule, but there can also be times that it needs to be done at the last minute.
-If that is the case, sellers want to make sure that the home is clean and ready to be shown, so it looks good.
+Showing a home is usually done on a schedule, but there can also be times when it needs to be done at the last minute.
 By keeping things picked up all the time, unless those things are actively being used, sellers can make their homes appealing to buyers in ways that are simple yet very effective and important.
 While it is not necessary to put every single thing away all the time, having cluttered counters and tables or kid's toys all over the floor can stop buyers from being as interested in your house because they end up being distracted by mess.

 Keep Any Pets Out Of the Way